Arisstath/AxonObfuscator/README.md

 #Licence:

-- You are allowed to use it for commercial purposes, but YOU MUST PROVIDE CEDITS TO Vxck AND Arisstath.
+- You are allowed to use it for commercial purposes, but YOU MUST PROVIDE CREDITS TO Vxck AND Arisstath.